felixfoertsch/felixfoertsch.github.io/_posts/2018-05-21-syncthing-auf-uberspace.md

 uberspace-letsencrypt
 uberspace-letsencrypt-renew -f
 ```
-If you already use letsencrypt, you have to add the domain to your configuration.
+If you already use LetsEncrypt, you have to add the domain to your configuration.
 Just follow the steps displayed after the `uberspace-letsencrypt`.
 Don't forget to add the subdomain to your domain registrar DNS records aswell, so it gets redirected correctly!

 Now, create the corresponding folder on the Uberspace:
 ```